leegangan/leegangan/README.md

-- 👋 Hi, I’m @bruce lee
+- 👋 Hi, this is @bruce lee
 -
 - this profile is mainly to record and share my life and study experience

-location : CSC
+  - location : CSC
-age :  1996-11-15
+  - brithday :  1996-11-15
-hobby : League of Legends, Guitar ,Reading Books
+  - hobby : League of Legends, Guitar ,Reading Books